mikejoh/mikejoh/README.md

    - More of Go.
    - A tiny bit of :crab:.
    - Frontend (React and some GraphQL).
- - 💬 Ask me about:
+ - 💬 Interests:
+   - Go in general
+   - Backend development in Go
    - Kubernetes
    - Observability
-   - Go in general
-   - Backend development in Go
-   - :cloud: Native stuff!
+   - :cloud: Native + OSS tools and technologies
-   - ... and anything in between!
  - ❗Other:
    - I've done two tour of duties in the Kubernetes release team, during the `v1.19` and `v1.20` release cycles.